 In 1999, we bought new machines to work alongside our traditionally skilled craftsmen, allowing us to increase solid wood door production, as well as giving us the ability to manufacture our unique foil wrapped doors.

-During this period our current Managing Director Matthew Ellis joined the company.
+During this period our current Marketing Director Matthew Ellis joined the company.
 Initially, he spent time working in each manufacturing department, learning the skills required to create our kitchens, from the Falcioni spray line through to operating our beam saw and delivering customer kitchens.

 In the first few years of the new millennium, the much loved DIY Kitchens website was launched.
 Initially supplying kitchen doors, handles, and accessories direct to the public online.